thomasgroenli/tensorspline/README.md

 This package provides support for B-spline tensor product interpolation and gradients of arbitrary dimensions, orders and differentials in TensorFlow.

-To contribute to this project, talk to Thomas Gr�nli (thomas.gronli@gmail.com)
+To contribute to this project, talk to Thomas Grønli (thomas.gronli@gmail.com)

 ## Installation